telerik/blazor-docs/knowledge-base/form-focus-formitem.md

 ## Notes

 * The **earliest reliable programmatic focus** can occur in `OnAfterRenderAsync` and with some delay.
-The reason is that OnAfterRenderAsync is fired when the DOM tree is built, but **before** the HTML output is actually rendered in the browser.
+The reason is that `OnAfterRenderAsync` fires when the DOM tree is built, but **before** the HTML output is actually rendered in the browser.
 After the event is fired, the .NET runtime sends the HTML to the browser.
 The `FocusAsync` method relies on `JSInterop`, which in turn relies on the component to be rendered in the browser.